OneQode Documentation

 What is cloud-init?

-In , all default images support cloud-init — so if you enter data in the "cloud-init user data" field when you create an instance, it will execute on boot and preconfigure your instance with your specified settings.
+In , all default images support cloud-init — so if you enter data in the "cloud-init user data" field when you , it will execute on boot and preconfigure your instance with your specified settings.

 What can you do with it?